Current Max Kade Professor

 Christopher Kloeble is a German novelist, playwright, and scriptwriter.
 He studied at the German Creative Writing Program Leipzig and at the University for Film and Television in Munich, and he has held teaching assignments and residencies in Germany, the US, UK and India, among others.
 His plays U-Turn and Memory have been staged at major theatres in Vienna, Munich, Heidelberg and Nuremberg.
 For his first novel Amongst Loners he won the Juergen Ponto-Stiftung prize for best debut 2008; his second book A Knock at the Door appeared in 2009.
 The third, Almost Everything Very Fast, was published in English with Graywolf Press (USA).
 His first film script, Inclusion, was produced in 2011 and nominated for the Prix Europa 2012 for Best Movie Script.
 His new novel, The Shadows of the Salz Family, which Kloeble is currently adapting as a feature film, came out in 2016.
 His first non-fiction book, Home Made In India, was published in 2017.
 Kloeble lives in Berlin and Delhi.

-Kloeble is teaching the Level V course "Superheroes in German Literature and Culture" during the Spring 2018 semester.
+Kloeble taught the Level V course "Superheroes in German Literature and Culture" during the Spring 2018 semester.
 His website can be found here.

 Dr. Doris Bachmann-Medick